Pascagoula, Mississippi

-Pascagoula (/pæskəgulə/ PASS-kuh-GOOL-uh) is a city in Jackson County, Mississippi, United States.
-It is the principal city of the Pascagoula metropolitan area, and is part of the Gulfport–Biloxi–Pascagoula Combined Statistical Area and the Gulfport-Biloxi metropolitan area.
-The population was 22,392 at the 2010 census, down from 26,200 at the 2000 census.
-As of 2019 the estimated population was 21,699.
-It is the county seat of Jackson County.
+Pascagoula (/pæskəgulə/ PASS-kuh-GOOL-uh) is a city in and the county seat of Jackson County, Mississippi, United States.
+It is the principal city of the Pascagoula metropolitan area, and is part of the Gulfport–Biloxi–Pascagoula combined statistical area and the Gulfport-Biloxi metropolitan area.
+Its population was 22,010 at the 2020 census, down from 22,392 at the 2010 census and 26,200 at the 2000 census.

 The city is served by three airports: Mobile Regional Airport, 34 mi to the northeast in Alabama; Gulfport-Biloxi International Airport, about 40 mi west of Pascagoula; and the Trent Lott International Airport, 9 mi to the north in Jackson County.

-The current mayor of the city is Jay Willis.
+Amtrak service also began serving the city when the Mardi Gras Service debuted on August 18, 2025.

 History

 Early history

 The name Pascagoula, which means "bread eater", is taken from the Pascagoula, a group of Native Americans found in villages along the Pascagoula River some distance above its mouth.
 Hernando de Soto seems to have made the first contact with them in the 1540s, though little is known of that encounter.
 Pierre Le Moyne d'Iberville, founder of the colony of Louisiana, left a more detailed account from an expedition of this region in 1700.

 The first detailed account comes from Jean-Baptiste Le Moyne de Bienville, younger brother of Iberville, whom the Pascagoula visited at Fort Maurepas in present-day Ocean Springs, shortly after it was settled and while the older brother was away in France.
-There are few details that are certain about these people, except that their language seemed not to have shared an etymological root with the larger native groups to the north, the Choctaw particularly (who speak a Muskogean language).
-There has been speculation that their language may be related to Biloxi.
-(The Biloxi people spoke a now extinct Siouan language, which is related to the languages spoken by the Sioux, Crow, and Ho-Chunk.)
-The territory of the Biloxi people seems to have ranged from the areas of what are now called Biloxi Bay to Bayou La Batre (Alabama) and 25 mi up the Pascagoula River, and the Pascagoula people's territory seems to have ranged between some distance north of there to the confluence of the Leaf and Chickasawhay rivers.
-However, the Pascagoula language is completely undocumented – thus, genealogical affiliations from other authors are speculation.
+Few details are certain about these people, except that their language seemed not to have shared an etymological root with the larger native groups to the north, the Choctaw particularly, who speak a Muskogean language.
+Some speculation exists that their language may be related to Biloxi.
+The Biloxi people spoke a now-extinct Siouan language, which is related to the languages spoken by the Sioux, Crow, and Ho-Chunk.

+The territory of the Biloxi people seems to have ranged from the areas of what are now called Biloxi Bay to Bayou La Batre (Alabama) and 25 mi up the Pascagoula River, and the Pascagoula people's territory seems to have ranged between some distance north of there to the confluence of the Leaf and Chickasawhay Rivers.
+However, the Pascagoula language is completely undocumented; thus, genealogical affiliations from other authors are speculation.

-The first European settlers of Pascagoula were Jean Baptiste Baudreau Dit Graveline, Joseph Simon De La Pointe and his aunt, Madame Chaumont.
+The first European settlers of Pascagoula were Jean Baptiste Baudreau Dit Graveline, Joseph Simon De La Pointe, and his aunt, Madame Chaumont.